Quality SEO is not cheap.

 SEO is a long-term strategy whose ROI increases noticeably over time.
 Almost every asset you create for SEO, including blogs, onsite changes, and links, is permanent, and will continue returning value to you indefinitely.
 If you pay for only a month of SEO services, at $5,000, you’ll gain infrastructure and assets that could continue rewarding you for the entire lifespan of your business.

-Additionally, as your reputation builds, you’ll gain access to bigger and better gains.
+Additionally, as your online reputation grows, you’ll gain access to bigger and better gains.
 For example, blog posts with effective calls-to-action (CTAs) are 10 times more effective when you’re generating 10 times as much traffic.
 If you pay $300 for a post and it yields 1 conversion that nets you $300, you’re barely breaking even.
 With 10 conversions, you’ll net $3,000—even though the blog post still costs $300.

 The real value of SEO is in its long-term potential, so initially, SEO prices seem unnaturally high.
 Your ROI in the first two or three months of your strategy could leave you in the red; but if you stick with it, and continue growing, those monthly expenses will begin to return their value many times over.